techidaily/site-games-able/source/_posts/addressing-steam-operational-hurdles-in-windows-11.md

 ## 6\.
 Reinstall the Steam Client

  If none of the above solutions was helpful, resort to the final remedy -- reinstalling the Steam client.
-Start by uninstalling Steam from your computer (check out[ways to uninstall apps on Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) ).
+Start by uninstalling Steam from your computer (check out [ways to uninstall apps on Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) ).

- After that, restart your device and then visit the[Steam website](https://store.steampowered.com/about/) to download its installer.
+ After that, restart your device and then visit the [Steam website](https://store.steampowered.com/about/) to download its installer.

 ## Fixing the Steam Service Error on Windows